 Being a small town, Norco does not have a public transit system used by locals to get to and from work.

-The per capita income in Norco in 2022 was $45,074, which is wealthy relative to Louisiana and the nation.
-This equates to an annual income of $180,296 for a family of four.
+The per capita income in Norco in 2022 was $45,076, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $180,304 for a family of four.
 However, Norco contains both very wealthy and poor people as well.

 Norco is a somewhat ethnically-diverse town.
 The people who call Norco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norco residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Norco include French, Italian, German, Irish, and Scottish.